Roi Klein

-Roi Klein (רועי קליין; /he/; (July 10, 1975—July 26, 2006) was an Israeli major in the Golani Brigade of the Israeli Defense Forces (and one of its most highly decorated soldiers) who died during the 2006 Lebanon War.
-Klein was killed in the Battle of Bint Jbeil after jumping on a grenade to save his fellow soldiers.
+Roi Klein (רועי קליין; /he/; July 10, 1975 – July 26, 2006) was an Israeli major in the Golani Brigade of the Israeli Defense Forces and one of its most highly decorated soldiers.
+He died during the 2006 Lebanon War, during the Battle of Bint Jbeil, after jumping on a grenade to save his fellow soldiers.

 Early life

-Klein was born and raised in Raanana, Israel.
+Klein was born and raised in Ra'anana, Israel.
 His parents, Aharon and Shoshana Klein, were Holocaust survivors.
 His father's side originated from Germany and fled to Israel at the onset of World War II.
 Most of his mother's family was killed in the Holocaust.

 Klein was involved in the Bnei Akiva youth movement as a teenager.
 He excelled in his studies at the Amit Technological High School, completing his mathematics matriculation in 10th grade, and took a few undergraduate mathematics courses during high school.
 After graduating high school, he studied at the Bnei David mechina (pre-military preparatory school).
 He studied Jewish religious texts and took part in hard physical training to prepare for his service.
 As his service approached he increased his physical training, and embarked on long-distance runs from Raanana to Netanya.